donsmithsf/SQL/projects/Liquor Sales/Liquor Sales in Iowa - Notebook.md

 WHERE cast(btl_price AS numeric) > 2000
 ORDER BY btl_price DESC;

 ```

 ![alt text](https://github.com/donsmithsf/sql/blob/main/projects/Liquor%20Sales/images/10-2.JPG "Title")

---The most expensive is SINGLE BARREL BOURBON WHISKIES at $8,700.00 per bottle.
+The most expensive is SINGLE BARREL BOURBON WHISKIES at $8,700.00 per bottle.
 Will search for which stores sell this bottle.

---From the output in [sheet 10](https://docs.google.com/spreadsheets/d/10UyaPNjSQ5P8mbF65DzHEpd5mrrnMyNY/edit#gid=1409709480), we can see that stores 2588 and 2590 sell SINGLE BARREL BOURBON WHISKIES.
+From the output in [sheet 10](https://docs.google.com/spreadsheets/d/10UyaPNjSQ5P8mbF65DzHEpd5mrrnMyNY/edit#gid=1409709480), we can see that stores 2588 and 2590 sell SINGLE BARREL BOURBON WHISKIES.

---How many stores have more than $2,000,000 in total sales?
+### 11. How many stores have more than $2,000,000 in total sales?
+How many stores have an average bottle price greater than $20?

 ```sql

 --How many stores have more than $2,000,000 in total sales?